luo-anthony/DeveloperGPT/README.md

 - Add docs

 ## Credit
-This repository uses the Python project template from https://github.com/rochacbruno/python-project-template This project was written with assistance from ChatGPT and Github CoPilot.
+- This project uses the Python project template from https://github.com/rochacbruno/python-project-template
+- This project was written with assistance from ChatGPT and Github CoPilot.